 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of patients who were prescribed antianxiety medications.
-Antianxiety medications are administered to residents experiencing depression or anxiety.
+This tells you the percent of patients given antianxiety drugs.
+Antianxiety drugs are administered to residents experiencing anxiety and depression.

 Managing Depression Among Residents